rjdverse/rjd3x13/README.md

 # rjd3x13

-rjd3x13 offers full acces to options and outputs of X-13 (`rjd3x13::x13()`), including RegARIMA modelling (`rjd3x13::regarima()`) and X-11 decomposition (`rjd3x13::x11()`).
+rjd3x13 offers full acces to options and outputs of X-13-Arima (`rjd3x13::x13()`), including RegARIMA modelling (`rjd3x13::regarima()`) and X-11 decomposition (`rjd3x13::x11()`).

-The specification can be created with the functions `rjd3x13::regarima_spec()`, `rjd3x13::x11_spec()` or `rjd3x13::x13_spec()` and can be modified with the function:
+A specification can be created with the functions `rjd3x13::regarima_spec()`, `rjd3x13::x11_spec()` or `rjd3x13::x13_spec()` and can be modified with the function: